You are here:

 Bilateral relations between Switzerland and Italy

 The traditionally good relations between Switzerland and Italy are characterised by close economic, political, human and cultural ties, a common language and frequent visits at all levels.

-Agencies such as 'Regio Insubrica', 'Regio Sempione' and the Italian-Swiss cross-border dialogue provide an institutional framework for cross-border cooperation.
+Agencies such as Regio Insubrica, Regio Sempione and the Italian-Swiss cross-border dialogue provide an institutional framework for cross-border cooperation.

-Intensive relations between Switzerland and Italy also exist in the cultural sphere.
-Since 1947, Switzerland has maintained the “Istituto Svizzero di Roma” which is dedicated to cultural and scientific exchanges and has a regional office in Milan, the "Centro culturale svizzero".
-The FDFA is participating in joint projects throughout the world as part of the 'Settimana della lingua italiana nel mondo' initiated by the Italian Foreign Ministry.
+Close relations between Switzerland and Italy also exist in the cultural sphere.
+Since 1947, Switzerland has maintained the Istituto Svizzero di Roma which is dedicated to cultural and scientific exchanges and has a regional office in Milan, the Centro culturale svizzero.
+The FDFA is participating in joint projects throughout the world as part of the Settimana della lingua italiana nel mondo initiated by the Italian Foreign Ministry.

-In 1957 the Federal Council upgraded the Swiss legation in Rome to an embassy.
+In 1957, the Federal Council upgraded the Swiss legation in Rome to an embassy.

 In 2011, at the same time as celebrations to mark the 150th anniversary of the unification of Italy, the 150th anniversary of diplomatic relations between Switzerland and Italy also took place.